hathora/hathora-cloud-sdks/java/docs/RoomV1Api.md

 <a name="createRoomDeprecated"></a>
 # **createRoomDeprecated**
-> String createRoomDeprecated(appId, createRoomDeprecatedRequest, roomId)
+> String createRoomDeprecated(appId, createRoomRequest, roomId)